 Being a pet mom can be as demanding as being a child one.
 Not only may pets need similar attention, they may also need medical care, which is a good reason to need to miss work, show up late or leave early.
 Since it is an appointment and not an emergency, however, advanced notice would make the most sense.

-In a true case of food poisoning, you would probably spend the entire workday in the restroom, so what would be the point of coming in?
-Let your manager know you went to [popular chain restaurant] and that you'll need to take the day to recover.
+In a true case of food poisoning, you would probably spend the entire workday in the restroom, so what would be the point of coming in or logging on?
+Let your manager know — while sparing the gritty details — and that you'll need to take the day to recover.

 Maybe you got it from lifting at the gym, hunching over at your desk or stretching incorrectly, but a sore back requires bed rest to heal, and if you need to be in bed then you can't possibly be at work.
 Let your boss know that you'll be spending the day soothing your back at home — and if you already work from home, make sure they know how severe the pain is (and how it’ll affect your ability to focus and be productive)

 This actually happens!
 If you have a slam lock, you can accidentally close the door with your keys inside.
 In that case, it'll take a locksmith to come help you out.
 And that can take time, lots of time, perhaps a whole day.
 So if this reason feels like a good fit — and you don't have a key under the mat — then this may be a good one to use.